 The Venture card could also be more suitable to someone who has already signed up for multiple credit cards within the past two years.
 Chase has a restriction called the “5/24 rule” which prohibits people from signing up for Chase cards if they have opened five credit cards within the past 24 calendar months.

 There are a few exceptions and nuances, but if you would fall into this category, perhaps the Capital One Venture card would be a better option.

 Citi Premier Card

 The last card I’ll highlight is the Citi Premier credit card.
-The welcome bonus for this card is 60,000 Citi ThankYou points if you’re able to spend $4,000 in the first three months of account opening.
-The card also comes with a $95 annual fee.
+The welcome bonus for this card various but you should get a welcome bonus of ThankYou points.
+The card also usually comes with a $95 annual fee.

 Fantastic, right?
 Sure, it’s a big spending requirement, but try to think that you can exchange those hard-earned ThankYou points for as cash.